CapricanDRJ/HadesStarCommunityData/docs/corp/cf394608a27d311fa1a0132e455097b2ddfb434fc4acd6d102deef0a390eed8e/index.md

 ```
 If you’re looking for the best, you’ve come to the WRONG place.
+This
-This eccentric group of comrades runs on dro, whisky, and a blatant disregard for safety.
+eccentric group of comrades runs on dro, whisky, and a blatant disreg
+ard for safety.}
 ```
 ### [Discord](https://discord.gg/bUTEsDp)
 ### Whitestar Bonus ❌